basho-labs/riak-mesos-tools/README.rst

 The resulting :code:`/etc/riak-mesos/config.json` can then be modified to fit your environment.
 Here is a brief description of some of those values:

-- :code:``riak.url``: Location of the RMF tar ball which contains the actual RMF executables.
+* ``riak.url``: Location of the RMF tar ball which contains the actual RMF executables.
 Following are the current releases.
     - Ubuntu 14.04 with Golang Executor::

           http://riak-tools.s3.amazonaws.com/riak-mesos/golang/ubuntu/riak_mesos_linux_amd64_0.3.1.tar.gz